 Volunteer vacations, sometimes called “voluntours” or “service learning tours,” offer you the opportunity to give something back while traveling.
 Whatever your skills or interests, you can find a rewarding volunteer vacation experience through national and international organizations.
 Let’s take a closer look at some of these groups.

-Earthwatch Institute engages volunteers in its science research and education projects.
+Earthwatch Institute engages volunteers in science research and education projects.

 Volunteers work in the field with scientists, conservation experts and educators on a wide variety of assignments.
 In 2007, 38 percent of Earthwatch volunteers were 50 or older.
 Earthwatch funds projects each year in various scientific fields, including public health, marine science and conservation biology.

 You can find volunteer opportunities that match your interests, budget and vacation preferences by using the Earthwatch website’s handy expedition search engine.
 Because Earthwatch offers such a variety of trips, you should read each expedition’s trip description carefully.
 Some trips include accommodations and meals, but others do not.
 Trip lengths and difficulty levels vary, too.
-Trip prices do not include transportation to and from the expedition location, nor do they include visas or travel insurance.
+Trip prices do not include transportation to and from the expedition location, nor do they include visas.
+Travel medical insurance and emergency evacuation insurance are included in the price of your expedition unless you are participating in a one-day program.

 Cross-Cultural Solutions gives volunteers a chance to help people in nine countries.
 This international organization sponsors trips of varying lengths.
 The Volunteer Abroad program ranges from two to 12 weeks in length.

-On a Cross-Cultural Solutions volunteer trip, you could spend time helping out at a local orphanage or assisting elderly people with daily housekeeping tasks.
+On a Cross-Cultural Solutions volunteer trip, you could spend time helping out at a local orphanage or helping elderly people with daily housekeeping tasks.
 Cross-Cultural Solutions determines where you will work based on your skills, interests and trip length.
-Meals and lodging are provided, but you will need to pay for your transportation to and from your destination.
+Meals, lodging and language lessons are provided, but you will need to pay for your transportation to and from your destination.
 Laundry service, visas, immunizations and telephone calls are your responsibility.
 Cross-Cultural Solutions provides travel medical insurance for its volunteers.

 Approximately ten percent of Cross-Cultural Solutions’ volunteers are 50 or older, according to Kam Santos, Cross-Cultural Solutions’ Director of Communications.